rsalexander99/topsongs_twitterbot/README.md

 - "What's the latest from Cravity?" or,
 - "What songs are trending by BTS?"

 My favorite K-pop groups are BTS, DAY6, and Mamamoo, and I would encourage anyone unfamiliar with K-pop to check them out!
-For K-pop groups with punctuation and spacing in their name, tweet the groupname without those additional characters.
+For K-pop groups with punctuation and spacing in their name, tweet the group's name without those additional characters.
 For example:
 - "NCT 127" becomes "NCT127"
 - "N'UEST" becomes "NUEST"